Leslygcruz/Educationproj/README.md

-# **Education and Financial Decisions Capstone**
+# **Education vs. Financial Decisions**

----

 ## **Motivation**

-Growing up, I was fascinated with personal finance—saving, investing, and planning for the future.
-At 18, I opened a brokerage account and began contributing to a Roth IRA, investing in multiple ETFs and stocks.
+Growing up, I was always fascinated by personal finance—saving, investing, and planning for the future.
+When I turned 18, I opened a brokerage account and started contributing to a Roth IRA.
+It was exciting to take those first steps, but when I shared what I was learning with my family, I realized something important: there was a real gap in financial literacy.
-Sharing these experiences with my family revealed a significant gap in financial literacy.
-My parents, with limited formal education, were unfamiliar with investment vehicles.
-While more higher-educated relatives were more aware of what Roth IRAs and passive investing.
+My parents, who didn’t have the chance for much formal education, were unfamiliar with tools like Roth IRAs, while my higher-educated relatives seemed much more comfortable with concepts like investing and saving.
-This sparked my curiosity about the connection between **education** and **financial decision-making**, inspiring this capstone project.
+This made me curious about the connection between education and the financial decisions people make.

----
+My degree in Financial Technology introduced me to the world of financial systems, but it was at the Nashville Software School where I really developed the skills to analyze data and uncover insights.
+This capstone project brings it all together—my personal experiences, my technical training, and my desire to understand how education shapes financial behaviors and, ultimately, quality of life.

 ## **Data Questions**

 1. How do different education levels correlate with **income**?
 2. Do households with higher education demonstrate more **prudent spending habits**?
 3. Do higher-educated households derive a greater portion of income from **passive investments**?
 4. Are higher-educated households more likely to have **retirement accounts**?
-5. Does the overall education level influence **investment participation rates**?

----

 ## **Data Sources**